hhexo/dd-star/README.md

 * Linux or MacOSX

 Technically, I think any UNIX-like system is suitable as an operating system in which to use `dd-star`.
-However, I have only tested Linux (ubuntu and SuSE) and MacOSX 10.
+However, I have only tested Linux (Ubuntu and SuSE) and MacOSX 10.

 ### Compiler